SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

   that page will also contain template YAMLs that can be manually edited.
 - Generate the template file.
   1. Open the Archipelago Launcher and select `Generate Template Options`.
-  2. Find `Rain World.yaml` in `Players/Templates` of your AP installation.
+  2. Navigate to `Players/Templates` folder in your AP folder (which may open automatically).
-  3. Copy and edit this file to change settings.
+  3. Copy and edit `Rain World.yaml` to change settings.
 - Run the WebHost.
-  1. Run `WebHost.py` to start the WebHost locally.
+  1. Run `WebHost.py` in your AP folder to start the WebHost locally.
   If you haven't done this before, several Python packages will need to install first.
-  2. Once the WebHost is running, navigate to `localhost` in a browser.
+  2. Once the WebHost is running (which may take a minute), navigate to `localhost` in a browser.
   3. Select `Supported Games`, then find `Rain World` in the game list.
   4. Go to the game options page (or the weighted options page) and adjust settings as desired.
   5. Click `Export Options` at the bottom to download the file.

+Don't forget to set the player name at the top of the player YAML file;
+it may default to `Player{number}` which will become something like `Player1` when the multiworld is generated.
+You do not have to include the `{number}` in your name.

-## 3. Install the Randomizer mod
+## 4. Install the Randomizer mod

 Install the Randomizer mod by doing one of the following:
 - Download [from the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3323349183).
-  1. By default, Steam will keep this updated to the most recent available version.
+  - Steam will automatically keep this updated to the version available on the Workshop by default.
+  However, this version may not necessarily be the newest available version of the mod.
+  The version here could lag behind the most recent release on GitHub to avoid disrupting existing running multiworlds.
 - Download from GitHub.
   1. Download a release [from GitHub](https://github.com/SaltiestSyrup/RWRandomizer/releases).
-     If you downloaded a specific release of the APWorld, that release page should link to the version(s) of the Randomizer mod that it is designed for.
+     If you downloaded a specific release of the APWorld in step 2, that release page should link to the version(s) of the Randomizer mod that it is designed for.
-  2. Unzip it and place the `rwrandomizer` folder in your mods folder (`Rain World\RainWorld_Data\StreamingAssets\mods`).
+  2. Unzip it and place the `rwrandomizer` folder in your RW folder at `Rain World\RainWorld_Data\StreamingAssets\mods`.

+If you are subscribed to the mod on the Workshop and have a non-Workshop version in the `mods` folder, do not activate both versions at the same time.
+Note also that each version keeps its own save data.

-## 4. Configure mods and game
+## 5. Configure mods and game

 Configure Rain World and your mods by doing the following:
 1. Make sure that your version of Rain World matches your player YAML settings.
-   1. You can find the current version you are using on the Options menu in-game, or by opening `Rain World\RainWorld_Data\StreamingAssets\GameVersion.txt`.
+   1. You can find the current version you are using on the Options menu in-game, or by opening `Rain World\RainWorld_Data\StreamingAssets\GameVersion.txt` in your RW folder.
    2. To change game version on Steam:
       1. Right-click on Rain World in the library and select *Properties...*
       2. Open the *Betas* tab.